 5.4.3 Steady-State Analysis

 (1) The steady-state interconnection study base case shall be created from the most recently approved Steady State Working Group (SSWG) base case.
 TSP(s) or ERCOT may remove any future (currently nonexistent) facility from the steady-state interconnection study base case if either determines that the facility may significantly affect the interconnection study results and the facility has not already undergone appropriate review by the Regional Planning Group (RPG).
 In addition, ERCOT and TSP(s) may include other publicly disclosed GINRs in the steady-state interconnection study base case.
 ERCOT may request a list of the interconnection requests included in the FIS by the TSP(s).
+Any modifications to the SSWG base case shall be documented in the FIS.

 (2) The TSP(s) shall perform contingency analyses as required by the NERC Reliability Standards, Protocols, this Planning Guide and the Operating Guides and identify any additional facilities that may be necessary to ensure that expected system performance conforms to these standards.
 All facilities necessary to reliably interconnect the proposed generation will be determined and clearly identified in the report for this part of the FIS.
-Any other facility that cannot be constructed or otherwise completed in time to accommodate the initial Commercial Operations Date of the generation will be identified and reported to the IE along with any likely limitations of generation output that may result.
+Any facility that cannot be constructed or otherwise completed in time to accommodate Initial Synchronization will be identified and reported to the IE along with any likely limitations of generation output that may result.

 (3) Loss-of-generation analyses shall assume that the lost generation will be replaced from all remaining Generation Resources in proportion to their nominal capacity (i.e., inertial response), and shall consider the generation limit of each Generation Resource.